 started growing.
 But nothing develops without

-some teething pains and some hard times were
+some teething pains and hard times were just

 around the corner.
 There were times when class